 4. Acer Rubrum (Red Maple)

 Also known as Red Maple, this plant can be easily grown in swamps or poor dry soils.
-It grows perfectly from sea level.

 It is also one of the perfect specimen plants in cottage gardens, city gardens, and containers.
 Its flowers, twigs, seeds, and almost everything is red in various degrees.